Just intonation: a general framework

 The ustads in India from way back considered that they followed Pythagoras, but early on they made the discovery that trying to tune by numbers was a losing game, and Ibn Sina (Avicenna) (980-1037 AD), who was their great philosopher of aesthetics, said in plain terms that it was wiser to rely on the ears of the experts.
 Ahobala tried to do the numbers thing (and Kamilkhani) but they are relegated to a footnote of 17th C musicology.

 In the (thought?) experiment described in Natya Shastra (chapter 28), two vina-s — stringed instruments similar to zithers — are tuned identically.
-The author suggests lowering all the notes of one instrument by “one shruti” and he gives a list of notes that will match between the two instruments.
-The process is repeated three more times until all matches have been made explicit.
+The author suggests lowering all the notes of one instrument by "one shruti" and he gives a list of notes that will match between the two instruments.
+The process is repeated three more times until all the matches have been made explicit.
 This gives a system of equations (and inequations) for the 22 unknown variables.
-Additional equations can be derived from a preliminary statement that the octave and the major fifth are “consonant” (samvadi), thus fixing ratios close to 2/1 and 3/2.
-(Read the detailed procedure on my page The Two-vina Experiment and the maths in A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra.)
+Additional equations can be derived from a preliminary statement that the octave and the major fifth are "consonant" (samvadi), thus fixing ratios close to 2/1 and 3/2.
+(Read the detailed procedure on my page The Two-vina Experiment and the mathematics in A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra.)

-However, another equation is needed, which Bharata’s model does not provide.
-Interestingly, in Natya Shastra the major third is classified as “assonant” (anuvadi).
+However, a new equation is needed, which Bharata's model does not provide.
+Interestingly, in Natya Shastra the major third is classified as "assonant" (anuvadi).
 Setting its frequency ratio to 5/4 is therefore a reduction of this model.
 In fact, it is a discovery of European musicians in the early 16th century — when fixed-pitch keyboard instruments had become popular (Asselin 2000 p.
 139) — that many musicologists take for granted in their interpretation of the Indian model. […] thirds were considered interesting and dynamic consonances along with their inverse, sixths, but in medieval times they were considered dissonances unusable in a stable final sonority (Wikipedia).

-The reduction of Bharata’s model does not fit the flexibility of intonation schemes in Indian music — see page Raga intonation.
-Experimental work on musical practice is not “in tune” with this interpretation of the theory.
-The shruti system should be interpreted as a “flexible” framework in which the variable parameter is the syntonic comma, namely the difference between a Pythagorean major third and a harmonic major third.
-Compliance with the two-vina experiment only implies that the comma takes its value between 0 and 56.8 cents (Bel 1988a).
+The reduction of Bharata's model does not fit with the flexibility of intonation schemes in Indian music — see page Raga intonation.
+Experimental work on musical practice is not "in tune" with this interpretation of the theory.
+The shruti system should be interpreted as a "flexible" framework in which the variable parameter is the syntonic comma, namely the difference between a Pythagorean major third and a harmonic major third.
+Adherence to the two-vina experiment only implies that the comma takes its value between 0 and 56.8 cents (Bel 1988a).

 Building tonagrams on the Apple II from tonal data collected by Bel's MMA (1982)